Sustainability at St Antony's

 Commuting

-The College will introduce the cycle-to-work scheme and Bikeability training courses for employees and has committed to ensuring secure, covered, and easy-to-access cycle parking provisions to make it easy and attractive to cycle.
+The College has introduced a cycle-to-work scheme and Bikeability training courses for employees and has committed to ensuring secure, covered, and easy-to-access cycle parking provisions to make it easy and attractive to cycle.
+Find more information about these schemes here.

 We will be introducing a season ticket loan scheme to encourage the use of public transport instead of cars.